vladanl/Pyto/README.md

 ### Release history ###

+* 1.10.0 (18.12.2024), svn r2140)
+	* Added preprocessing for subtomo averaging
+	* Improved particle handling (MultiParticlesets)
+	* The above are needed for the Tether averaging project
 * 1.9.2 (19.03.2024, svn r2102)
   	* Added projection methods for colocalization analysis
 	* Added particle extraction from tomos